Every Hayao Miyazaki Movie, Ranked

 You can watch these for the first time ever via HBO Max.

-Hayao Miyazaki can't stop dreaming.
-Despite a half-century of work, 11 feature films under his belt, an Oscar on his shelf (Miyazaki became the only non-American to win the Academy Award for Best Animated Feature when Spirited Away picked up the honor in 2003), and a formal retirement announcement in the books, the Japanese animator is, reportedly, in production on his next anime movie.
-We can only hope our gears crank like Miyazaki's when we're 76.
+Hayao Miyazaki, the mastermind behind Studio Ghibli, can't stop dreaming.
+Despite a half-century of work, including 11 feature films and an Oscar (Miyazaki became the first non-American to win the Academy Award for Best Animated Feature in 2003 for Spirited Away), and a formal retirement announcement in the books, Miyazaki is in production on a new film, How Do You Live?, a hand-drawn project that takes a full month to animate one minute of footage.

 Miyazaki's script prioritizes visuals over coherent plot, and doesn't quite earn the romantic payoff between Howl and Sophie, the transformed woman.
 Still, it's worth watching the English dub to hear Billy Crystal's endearing work as the fire demon Calcifer, not to mention Christian Bale's pseudo-Dark Knight moments playing Howl. -- Gianni Jaccoma

 10. The Castle of Cagliostro (1979)Miyazaki gambled on his first feature-length film.
 The original Japanese franchise Lupin III follows the adventures of a James Bond-like gentleman thief who isn't above con jobs or lewd sex acts to feed his vices.
 Miyazaki dramatically altered the character, softening the story of a rakish dastard into a fast-paced, gorgeously animated romp filled with energy and humor that also gives its women a fair amount of agency.
 A Fiat drives up a cliff, ninjas cause mayhem, a big wet secret gets revealed, and so much shit gets stolen in this intricate caper.
 Not bad for a debut. -- Eric Vilas-Boas